 Suspects arrested in Seattle-area robbery ring targeting the elderly

-SEATTLE - Police arrested two suspects tied to a large-scale theft organization that targeted elderly people in the Seattle area, stealing jewelry off their necks and swiping cash envelopes.
+SEATTLE - Police arrested three suspects tied to a large-scale theft organization that targeted elderly people in the Seattle area, stealing jewelry off their necks and swiping cash envelopes.

-The pair are accused of various robberies across western Washington, targeting older community members while using deceptive and strong-arm tactics.
+The Romani crime ring members are accused of various robberies across western Washington, targeting older community members by using deceptive and strong-arm tactics.

-The suspects, identified as 41-year-old Simona Paun and 21-year-old Ion Miclescu, are charged with first-degree theft and robbery after a months-long investigation.
+The suspects, identified as 41-year-old Simona Paun, 21-year-old Ion Miclescu and 25-year-old Maria Alexandra, were charged with multiple counts of first-degree theft following a months-long investigation.

 The backstory: